Clovis I: Name

-Based on the attested forms, the original name is reconstructed in the Frankish language as *Hlodowig and is traditionally considered to be composed of two elements, both deriving from Proto-Germanic: *hlūdaz ("loud, famous") and *wiganą ("to battle, to fight"), resulting in the traditional practice of translating Clovis' name as meaning "famous warrior" or "renowned in battle".
+Based on the attested forms, the Frankish name is generally reconstructed as *Hlodowig.
+The commonly accepted interpretation derives it from two Proto-Germanic elements,*hlūdaz ('loud, famous') and *wiganą ('to battle, to fight'), which underlies the traditional translation of Clovis's name as 'famous warrior' or 'renowned in battle'.

-However, scholars have pointed out that Gregory of Tours consistently transcribes the names of various Merovingian royal names containing the first element as chlodo-.
-The use of a close-mid back rounded vowel (o), rather than the expected close back rounded vowel (u) that Gregory does use in various other Germanic names (i.e. Fredegundis, Arnulfus, Gundobadus, etc.) opens up the possibility that the first element instead derives from Proto-Germanic *hlutą ("lot, share, portion"), possibly invoking the concept of terra or 'territory or territorial warlord' or 'warrior of this territoriality', and further reaching potentially giving the subtext meaning of the name as "loot bringer" or "plunder (bringing) warrior".
-This latter hypothesis is supported by the fact that if the first element is taken to mean "famous", then the name of Chlodomer (one of Clovis' sons) would contain two elements (*hlūdaz and *mērijaz) both meaning "famous", which would be highly uncommon within the typical Germanic name structure.
+Linguist Reinder van der Meulen has questioned whether the traditional derivation from Proto-Germanic hlūd- ('famous') fully accounts for the vocalism found in the Merovingian forms.
+He notes that Gregory of Tours consistently writes Chlodo- with 'o', even though he uses 'u' elsewhere for names that etymologically contain u (e.g., Fredegundis, Guntchramnus, Arnulfus).
+On this basis, van der Meulen proposes that the first element might instead reflect a stem lod- ('to take booty, to plunder'), which would yield an interpretation of *Hlodowig as 'warrior for booty'.
+He further suggests that this interpretation would avoid the semantic redundancy that would occur in the name Chlodomer if both elements (traditionally analysed as hlūd- and -mērijaz, each meaning 'famous') were assumed to belong to the same semantic field.

-In Middle Dutch, a language closely related to Frankish, the name was rendered as Lodewijch (cf. modern Dutch Lodewijk).
+In Middle Dutch, a language descended from Frankish, the name was rendered as Lodewijch (cf. modern Dutch Lodewijk).
+(Note: The second element corresponds to Middle High German wîc, with final-obstruent devoicing, as in Ludewic.
+The Middle Dutch form is wijch (modern Dutch wijg, as in original Dutch.)
 The name is found in other West Germanic languages, with cognates including Old English Hloðwig, Old Saxon Hluduco, and Old High German Hludwīg (variant Hluotwīg).
 The latter turned into Ludwig in Modern German, although the king Clovis himself is generally named Chlodwig.
 The Old Norse form Hlǫðvér was most likely borrowed from a West Germanic language.

 The Frankish name *Hlodowig is at the origin of the French given name Louis (variant Ludovic), borne by 18 kings of France, via the Latinized form Hludovicus (variants Ludhovicus, Lodhuvicus, or Chlodovicus).
 The English Lewis stems from the Anglo-French Louis.

-His full name in Latin was Flavius Chlodovechus.